 As you can see the code looks complex and it's a cumbersome process to do this for each function you may need that is not yet declared.
 Thankfully, there are libraries for this purpose as well where GLAD is a popular and up-to-date library.

 GLAD is an open source library that manages all that cumbersome work we talked about.
 GLAD has a slightly different configuration setup than most common open source libraries.
 GLAD uses a web service where we can tell GLAD for which version of OpenGL we'd like to define and load all relevant OpenGL functions according to that version.

-Go to the web service, make sure the language is set to C++ and in the API section, select an OpenGL version of at least 3.3 (which is what we'll be using for these tutorials; higher versions are fine as well).
+Go to the GLAD web service, make sure the language is set to C++, and in the API section select an OpenGL version of at least 3.3 (which is what we'll be using; higher versions are fine as well).
 Also make sure the profile is set to Core and that the Generate a loader option is ticked.
 Ignore the extensions (for now) and click Generate to produce the resulting library files.

 GLAD by now should have provided you a zip file containing two include folders, and a single

 KHR) into your include(s) directoy (or add an extra item pointing to these folders), and add the

 After the previous steps, you should be able to add the following include directive above your file: